 Combat Tentacles: Can project these from her armor.
-In fact, by these is how Dark Samus is made!
+In fact, these are how Dark Samus was made!

 Evil Knockoff: Though unlike the SA-X from Fusion, Dark Samus isn't quite as much of a carbon copy, seeing as it used to be a Metroid and has several distinct abilities.

-Expy: Of SA-X. Fusion was in development before Prime, and they were handled by different teams, so it's a bit nebulous which is the Expy of which.
+Expy: Of SA-X. Although Retro declared more influence from the "mirror boss battle" in Zero Mission.
+That said, Fusion was in development before Prime, and they were handled by different teams, so it's a bit nebulous which is the Expy of which.